 Spring 2015 brought excessive water causing the ground to settle, undermining the structural support of the 95 year old Museum building.
 The brick wall, adorned with a mural painted by a Boulder Academy class, sank into the ditch causing damage to the wall and roof.
 After months of assessments and meetings with engineers, contractors and insurance adjusters, the Society was informed of solutions with pros and cons.
 The decision was made to construct a new exterior wall at the point of an existing truss, thus giving new support to the building’s roof and creating a firm foundation.
 Construction by Bonners Ferry Builders began.
 The process was been slow, as when dealing with an old building, many unexpected things occur.

 The Society wishes to thank everyone for their patience during this process.
 Portrait Hall had been closed to exhibit viewing, and the annual fundraising dinner had been postponed.
-With construction completed, exhibits are fit for viewing, and the event space is reopened and the Society enjoys hosting dinners and other events in the ‘new’ 95 and 98 year old Houck Building.
+When the construction was completed, exhibits in the hall were made ready for viewing, and the event space was reopened and once again the Society enjoys hosting dinners and other events in the ‘new’ 95 and 98 year old Houck Building.

 READ MORE about the Megquier-Houck Museum Building